List of CPAP Machines Made and Recalled by Philips (2023)

 So when the severity of the issue became prevalent, Philips recalled all devices using the Pe-Pur foam and replaced it with a silicone alternative.

+However, as mentioned earlier, in December of 2022, the FDA issued a notice about a second issue.
 The silicone adhesion foam replacements in the reworked machines have also been recalled, as they are causing hazards to users by separating from their backing and blocking air inlets.

 Unfortunately, product recalls are rarely preemptive, and the damage caused by the faulty units has already been done.
 Several victims of the recalled CPAP machines have been injured or left with chronic health issues.